rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/meetings/2026-04-01/minutes.md

     * Further actions pending Felix’s availability
   * MISRA C 2023 has an Addendum with a mapping to CERT C; this content will also be imported to CERT C itself
     * Some possible discrepancies on things like the definition of “decidable” (MISRA “decidable” approximately equals CERT “detectable”)
-* Andrew Banks / David Ward declined permission to use the MISRA C rule headlines
+* We heard back from MISRA and their stance is to disallow permission to use the MISRA C rule headlines
   * Possible arrangement to be made in future but not currently for use in public
   * CERT C may have permission to use the titles (unclear where this came from)
   * Rule numbers are always OK to use